Driving rules and customs

 Mobile phones

-It is against the law to use a handheld mobile phones whilst driving.
+It is against the law to use a handheld mobile phone whilst driving.

 Hands-free use is allowed, but the use of headphones or earpieces when driving is not.